 The performance spaces would be designed for maximum flexibility to accommodate a wide array of performances, including major touring Broadway-style productions that currently cannot be effectively staged in any existing venue in Eau Claire.
 Private promoters would also be engaged to further expand the local entertainment experience.

-Preliminary plans for the mixed-use development include: space suitable for restaurants/bars, coffee houses, retail, offices and other commercial uses; a public parking structure; and apartment-style university student housing.
-The university student housing would add 300-370 residents to the downtown area (no first-year students), be privately owned and operated, and serve as a living-learning community for music, theater and art students.
+Preliminary plans for the mixed-use development include: space suitable for restaurants/bars, coffee houses, retail, offices and other commercial uses; a parking structure; and approximately 100 apartments suitable for university student housing.
+The apartments would add about 300 – 375 residents to the downtown area (no first-year students), be privately owned and operated, and serve as a living-learning community for music, theater and art students.

 The Haymarket property is owned by Haymarket Concepts LLC.
-Haymarket Concepts is a partnership among Commonweal Development Corp., Market & Johnson Inc. and Blugold Real Estate LLC, a subsidiary of the UW-Eau Claire Foundation.
+Haymarket Concepts is a partnership between Commonweal Development Corp., Market & Johnson Inc. and Blugold Real Estate LLC, a subsidiary of the University of Wisconsin-Eau Claire Foundation.

 The private partners share the risks and costs with the public sector and provide an ability to utilize budgeting, scheduling and cost-control processes that are often difficult to effect in solely public sector projects.

-ECRAC, local arts organizations and artists, and UW-Eau Claire would be the primary users.
+The Eau Claire Regional Arts Council, local arts organizations and artists, and the University of Wisconsin-Eau Claire would be the primary users.
 Expanding the scale of scope of events is necessary to help assure project sustainability.
-Justin Vernon and Kyle Frenette of Bon Iver are actively involved in a consulting capacity and have been very helpful in identifying new opportunities.

 Who would own and operate the buildings?

 While the operating arrangement is still being developed, ownership and operation of the community arts center would be based on ownership of condominium units.
-As it is currently envisioned, a nonprofit corporation would own dedicated space for local organizations (ECRAC, Visit Eau Claire and/or others) and would operate the common areas of the condominium structure.
+As it is currently envisioned, a nonprofit corporation would own dedicated space for local organizations (ECRAC, Visit Eau Claire and/or others).
+The Confluence Council, comprised of members from arts organizations, the city, university, Visit Eau Claire, developers and the community at large would be responsible for oversight and governance of the community arts center.
 The state of Wisconsin would own the condo used exclusively by the university for its music, theater and arts academic programs.
-To maximize the utilization of the new community arts center and ensure its viability and success, ECRAC and UW-Eau Claire, along with other potential participants would all be active in the operations of the facility.
+To maximize the utilization of the new community arts center and ensure its viability and success, ECRAC and UW-Eau Claire, along with other potential participants, would all be active in the operations of the facility.

 The mixed-use building would be privately owned and operated.